breinwald/breinwald.github.io/uhi-boston.md

 This study examines urban heat island patterns across Boston, Massachusetts and adjacent municipalities using census tracts as the unit of analysis.
 The satellite imagery used in the study was collected on July 30, 2025, which was selected because of minimal cloud cover and high air temperatures (~86°F) to provide reliable land surface temperature (LST) data and to capture peak urban heat island conditions.

-Datasets: Landsat 9 (Collection 2 Level-2), 2020 Census Tracts (MassGIS), 2022 American Community Survey 5-year estimates; accessed via NHGIS (IPUMS).
+Datasets: Landsat 9 (Collection 2 Level-2), 2020 Census Tracts (MassGIS), 2022 American Community Survey (ACS) 5-year estimates; accessed via NHGIS (IPUMS).

 ## Workflow
-- Landsat 9 used to derive LST, NDVI, & NDBI.
+- Landsat 9 used to derive LST, vegetation (NDVI), & built-up (NDBI) indices.
 Data aggregated to census tract level using zonal statistics.
 - Percent minority & poverty rate derived from ACS data and joined to census tract geometries.
 - Correlation & regression analysis on LST vs. independent variables: NDVI, NDBI, median income, percent minority, & poverty rate.
 - Residual LST calculated as the difference between observed & predicted LST based on the regression model between LST & NDVI.